 This fudge can sit on the countertop for easy access whenever you feel like a little bit of dark chocolate fudge to munch on.
 Keep it in an airtight container with a lid on it.
-Fudge can be on the countertop for about 5 days and in the refrigerator for a couple of weeks, then after that, either freeze it or toss it.
+Fudge can be on the countertop for a couple of weeks, then after that, either freeze it or toss it.

 💡 Final Thoughts

 A lot of folks make this easy chocolate fudge during the December holidays.
 Fudge makes the perfect gift, it wraps up so pretty, and it smells so good!